 “One hundred pesos,” Esperanza told her.

 Both ladies gasped.
 “Do we look crazy?” asked the woman who had spoken before.
 “I could buy two chocolates for ten pesos right there.”
-She pointed to a little tienda across the street.
+She pointed to a little store across the street.

 “Those chocolates won’t give you the best orgasm of your life!”

-The woman who hadn’t spoken dug into her brassiere and pulled out a neatly folded wad of pesos, and gave it to Esperanza without counting it.
-Esperanza took the money, and handed over two chocolates wrapped together in cellophane and a little piece of red ribbon.
+The other woman who had yet to say a word dug into her brassiere and pulled out a neatly folded wad of pesos, and gave it to Esperanza without counting it.
+Esperanza took the money and handed over two chocolates wrapped together in cellophane and a little piece of red ribbon.

-“Eat them both just prior to making love, and if they don’t do as I say, I’ll give you your money back,” Esperanza instructed.
+“Eat them both just before making love, and if they don’t do as I say, I’ll give you your money back,” Esperanza instructed.

 Jealous, as if the conversation over coffee had already happened, the other woman also reached into her brassiere and pulled out a neatly folded wad of money equaling one hundred pesos, and gave them to Esperanza.
 Esperanza wondered if every woman in Barra kept a hundred pesos down in her bosom, as she handed over another pair of chocolates.